Producing private label Coffee Pods

 These pods can be personalised in various ways for private label distributors: the client can select the type of blend to be included in the single portion pod, and also choose types of coffee derived from organic cultivation and fair trade practices.

-In terms of packaging, distributors can personalise the sachet which wraps the pods and choose between selling the pods in small cartons holding 16 pods and cardboard boxes holding a hundred.
+In terms of packaging, distributors can personalise the sachet which wraps the pods and choose between selling the pods in small cartons or cardboard boxes holding up to 150 pods.

-Capsule House, Co.ind’s e-commerce channel, proposes four different blends in ESE pods under its own Meseta Caffè brand:
+There are four different blends in ESE pods under the Caffè Meseta brand: